turbot/steampipe-plugin-github/docs/tables/github_organization.md

 The `github_organization` table provides insights into Organizations within GitHub.
 As a developer or project manager, explore organization-specific details through this table, including profile information, public repository count, and associated metadata.
 Utilize it to uncover information about organizations, such as their location, public repository count, and other profile details.

 **Important Notes**

 - You must specify the `login` column in `where` or `join` clause to query the table.
 - To list organizations that you are a member of, use the `github_my_organization` table.

-To query this table using a [fine-grained access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token), the following permissions are required (the token must be created at the organization level):
+To query this table using a [fine-grained access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token), the following permissions are required (the token must be created under the resource owner organization):

 - Organization permissions:
   - Administration (Read-only): Required for the `interaction_ability` column.
   - Members (Read-only): Required for the `members_with_role_total_count` and `teams_total_count` columns.
   - Webhooks (Read-only): Required for the `hooks` column.

 ## Examples

 ### Basic info for a GitHub Organization

 Explore essential details about a specific GitHub organization to understand its structure and activity.
 This is useful for gaining insights into the organization's verification status, team and member counts, and repository count.

 ```sql+postgres